Founded: July 4, 1823

 Altimira was allowed to proceed with the construction of the mission, but Mission San Francisco de Asís and Mission San Rafael Arcángel continued to operate as well.

 All three missions were intended to act as a barrier to Russian expansion in Alta California, and to that end a Presidio, or military fort, was also built at Sonoma.
+(Since the barracks were built under Mexican rule, and not as part of the Spanish military system, many people dispute whether they can properly be called a Presidio.)

 However, the feared military conflict never occurred.
 In fact, as the community at Sonoma grew, the padres and settlers regularly traded with the Russians at Fort Ross.